RAU

 Short description

-The aim is to describe the waste matrix of the road through sweeping tests and to estimate the input potential for substances in the road runoff.
-The FG Urban Water Management will continuously carry out sweeping tests on a defined area (approx. 40 m2) on the test track Clayallee (main road).
-In addition to the manual sweeping samples, samples will be collected by a small road sweeper from BSR.
+The aim was to describe the waste matrix of the road through sweeping tests and to estimate the input potential for substances in the road runoff.
+The FG Urban Water Management was continuously carried out sweeping tests on a defined area (approx. 40 m2) on the test track Clayallee (main road).
+In addition to the manual sweeping samples, samples have been collected by a small road sweeper from BSR.

 WP 3.3 In situ measurement sampling basket